diojer/vault/Personal Readings/The Housing Problem in London.md

 2. It is in a condition that can be built on, and the necessary infrastructure is in place or will be in place in a timely manner,
 3. It has or is likely to have the necessary planning permission,
 4. The housing is capable of being sold at a price that will yield an adequate return

+Almost 40% of councillors think that they will